Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 Clearwater comes with a system that [automate clustering and configuration sharing](Automatic_Clustering_Config_Sharing.md).
 If you cannot scale your deployment up or down, or if configuration changes are not being applied, this system may not be working.

-* The management system logs to `/var/log/clearwater-etcd`, `/var/log/clearwater-cluster-manager` and `/var/log/clearwater-config-manager`.
-To turn on debug logging write `log_level=5` to `/etc/clearwater/user_settings` (creating it if it doesn't exist already), then restart the etcd processes (`sudo service <clearwater-config-manager|clearwater-cluster-manager> stop` - they will be restarted by monit)
+* The management system logs to `/var/log/clearwater-etcd`, `/var/log/clearwater-cluster-manager`, `/var/log/clearwater-config-manager` and `/var/log/clearwater-queue-manager`.
+To turn on debug logging write `log_level=5` to `/etc/clearwater/user_settings` (creating it if it doesn't exist already), then restart the etcd processes (`sudo service <clearwater-config-manager|clearwater-cluster-manager|clearwater-queue-manager> stop` - they will be restarted by monit)
 * `/usr/share/clearwater/clearwater-cluster-manager/scripts/check_cluster_state` will display information about the state of the various data-store clusters used by Clearwater.
 * `sudo /usr/share/clearwater/clearwater-config-manager/scripts/check_config_sync` will display whether the node has learned shared configuration.
+* `sudo /usr/share/clearwater/clearwater-queue-manager/scripts/check_restart_queue_state` will display whether there is new shared configuration that is being synched across the deployment, and which nodes are using the new shared configuration.
 * The following commands can be useful for inspecting the state of the underlying etcd cluster used by the management system:

         clearwater-etcdctl cluster-health
         clearwater-etcdctl member list

 ## Getting Help